-- Assistance in developing accommodations and modifications necessary for academic success - Communication with teachers to develop adaptive learning strategies for the student - Direction and guidance in academic performance for the student with learning difficulties - Participation in the Academic Achievement elective, if placement in that class is deemed appropriate for the student
+- 1. Assistance in developing accommodations and modifications necessary for academic success - 2.
+Communication with teachers to develop adaptive learning strategies and classroom accommodations for the student - 3.
+Direction and guidance in academic performance for the student with learning difficulties - 4.
+Participation in the Academic Achievement elective, if placement in that class is deemed appropriate for the student